naston70/jeremys-it-lab/34.Standard.ACLs/other-sources/ocg/acls.md

 When thinking about the location and direction for an ACL,  what packets are to be filtered and which ones to allow through must be known.
 To tell a router those same ideas, the router must be configured with an IP ACL that matches packets. *Matching packets* refers to how to configure the ACL commands to look at each packet, listing how to identify which packets should either be dropped or allowed through.

+Each IP ACL consists of one or more configuration commands, with each command listing details about values to look for inside a packets headers.

+###### Taking Action When a Match Occurs
+When using IP ACLs to filter packets, only one of two actions can be chosen.
+ - ```permit``` and ```deny.```

+###### Types of IP ACLs

+Features Cisco has added to their ACL features

+- **Standard Numbered** ACLs 1 - 99
+- **Extended Numbered** ACLs 100 - 199
+- **Additional ACL** numbers 1300 - 1999, 2000 - 2699 extended
+- **Named** ACLs
+- Improved editing with sequence numbers

+IP ACLs will either be numbered or named in that they are identified by either a number or a name.
+ACLs will also be either standard or extended, with extended ACLs having many more abilities in matching packets.

+Standard Numbered | Standard Named = Standard: Matching Source IP

+Extended Numbered | Extended Named = Extended:
+* Source & Dest IP
+* Source & Dest Port
+* Others

+Numbered = ID with number & Global commands

+Named = ID with name & subcommands